An Essay About One Lady’s Obsession With Kimchi Jjigae

 This is the place that serves the best Kimchi Jjigae, a dish that has changed my life.
 When I speak of it, people ask if a simple dish can really change your life.
 I say yes, Kimchi Jjigae has a rare ability to fix any ailment I may have; it’s my cure-all food, and the most delicious culinary creation my mouth has ever tasted.

 This post contains affiliate links.
 I may receive a small commission (at no extra cost to you) if you make a purchase using my link.
-For more details, see my full disclosure below.
+You can read my full disclosure here.

 What is Kimchi Jjigae?

 Kimchi Jjigae is a Korean stew made with kimchi (fermented cabbage), pork, and tofu.
 All joined together with more mouthwatering ingredients by a tastefully complex broth, causing sensory overload.

 When I have a headache, I order Kimchi Jjigae.
 When I have a sinus infection, I know Kimchi Jjigae will clear it up.
 If I am feeling blue, I go to my favorite hangout, get a small table in the corner and order my stew, knowing it will cheer me up.